 The idea of not having someone to affirm my worth is scary, on a visceral level.
 Consciously I’m aware that I must demand the respect from my relationships that affirms self worth.
 But exercising that is different, because these fears are unconsciously driving my behavior.

-It’s right to say that I am way too focused on Gabriela’s behavior.
+It’s right to say that I am way too focused on G’s behavior.

 But I guess that’s because on some level I don’t want to let go.
 I’d rather have her change and keep her, and maintain the source of attention and affection.